The cost to be kind, rewind

 When the mid-80s rolled around and the VHS player had been around for ten years, that hefty price tag started to see significant reductions.
 That nearly $1,500 top retail price had fallen to an average of $200 – $400, a fraction of the college tuition it once costed families.

 But why such the price plummet?
 Well, it seems that brand-name marketers and suppliers everywhere wanted to cash in on the VHS boom.
-So with so much saturation in the market, there was no other choice but to lower the price.
-Not only were the machines cheaper in 1985 than they were in 1977, but the technology was significantly better, too, including features like remote control, freeze frame, search and more.
+So, with so much saturation in the market, and the fact that the technology had been around for a few years, there was no other choice but to lower the price.
+Not only were the machines cheaper in 1985 than they were in 1977, but the technology was significantly better, too, including features like remote control, freeze frame, search, auto-tracking and more.
+You never realized how much of a godsend auto-tracking was until you watched a VHS tape on a VCR that didn’t have it.

 Once the 1990s hit …

-By the mid to late 90s it was already the beginning of the end for the VHS player.
+Unfortunately, by the mid to late 90s, it was already the beginning of the end for the VHS player.
 The price had fallen to an all-time low, approximately $100 or less in some base model cases.
-And once the DVD player made its way onto store shelves as the new go-to home entertainment in the early 2000s, people were jumping at the bit to try the fancy laser disc technology, even for a larger $700 – $1,200 price tag.
-And finally, “bye, bye VHS” happened in 2006 when A History of Violence became the last movie released on the player.
+And once the DVD player made its way onto store shelves as the new go-to home entertainment video player in the early 2000s, people were jumping at the bit to try the fancy laser disc technology, even for a larger $700 – $1,200 price tag.
+Sure, LaserDisc had come and gone years before the DVD, but the discs were as large as 12” vinyl albums and despite the massive size, required flipping them over like a pancake (or inserting another disc) mid-movie for the second half.
+And finally, “bye, bye VHS” happened in 2006 when A History of Violence became the last Hollywood movie released on the player.
+Too bad the last title wasn’t more fitting, something like “As Good as It Gets” or maybe a more ominous title, “Die Hard with a Vengeance.”

 If history has taught us anything, it’s that technology knows no remorse.
 What was king for more than 20 years met its demise in the same way that it began its reign – overtaken by a newer technology.
 The same thing happened to DVDs when Blu-Ray was released.
-And then streaming services.
+And then streaming services stole Blu-Ray’s thunder before it ever really had the chance to get comfortable on its throne.
 Who knows what will be next?